improving-minnesota/demo-ordermgmt-cqrs-cdc/README.md

 * Apache Flink - SQL Client
 * MySQL and "Adminer" (manage MySQL via browser)
 * MongoDB and Mongo Express (manage Mongo via browser)

+The steps below can be executed from _/workspace_ directory.

 **Start and Stop the Platform**